This Cult Has the Best Fashion on TV Right Now

 “He was like this blackbird that attracts shiny things,” says Jane Stork, who once attempted murder on Bhagwan’s behalf.

 Bhagwan wasn’t just a guru; he was a style gawd who led arguably the most well-dressed cult in history.
 He also knew exactly what he was doing.
 Monochrome allowed the Rajneeshees to feel both connected to a community and separate from the rest of the world.
-It is a declaration of identity, as well as an easy way to look stylish without thinking about it too much.
+It is a declaration of identity.
 Like Overalls John said at the beginning: One look at these people, and he knew that they were different.
 The Rajneeshees didn’t look like the FBI suits that came to shut them down, either.

 Before his death, Bhagwan renounced the Rajneeshee religious codes, giving his followers the option to wear other colors.
 (One woman seemed orgasmic at the thought of wear turquoise again; alas, the color quickly sold out at the Rajneeshpuram boutique.)
 But strangely enough, none of the other characters in Wild Wild Country changed their wardrobe, despite their new freedom.
 In fact, followers of Bhagwan — or Osho, as he’s called today — still wear shades of red.